tooljump/tooljump/docs/docs/security.md

 ### Chrome Extension Permissions

-The Tooljump Chrome extension requires permissions to read content from GitHub and AWS websites.
+The ToolJump Chrome extension requires permissions to read content from GitHub and AWS websites.
 Additional permissions may be requested if you build integrations that operate on other websites and you as a user will need to manually enable them in the extension's "Settings -> Providers" section

 ### Data Collection and Processing